ipld/ipld/data-structures/filecoin/chain.md

 # and the resulting bytes are used
 type TransactionIDBytes bytes

-# Spacetime is defined as "A quantity of space x time (in byte-epochs)"
+# A quantity of space x time (in byte-epochs) representing power committed to the network for some duration.
 type Spacetime BigInt

 type ExitCode int

 # Message parameters are encoded as DAG-CBOR and the resulting bytes are
 # embedded as `Params` fields in some structs.
-# See the Filecoin Messages Data Structures document for encoded DAG-CBOR message params
+# See the Filecoin Messages Data Structures document for encoded DAG-CBOR message
+# params
 type CborEncodedParams Bytes

+# Message receipt returns are encoded as DAG-CBOR and the resulting bytes are
+# embedded as the `Return` field in `MessageReceipt`.
+# See the Filecoin Messages Data Structures document for encoded DAG-CBOR message
+# returns
+type CborEncodedReturn Bytes
 ```

 ## Crypto Types